ChinYing-Li/RustRayTracer/README.md

 [Gallery](#gallery)

 ## Introduction
-Never tried any system program language besides C++, I decided to give Rust a try - and here's the toy raytracer!
+Never tried any system program language besides C++, I decided to give Rust a shot - and here's the CPU-based toy raytracer!
 The project is based on "Ray-tracing From the Ground Up" by Kevin Sufferin, though the design was adjusted to make the ray tracer more "Rustic".

 ## Dependencies
 - Rust (see [official Rust guide](https://doc.rust-lang.org/cargo/getting-started/installation.html) for installation instructions)